 A severely diseased hip joint can be surgically replaced allowing the patient to return to most activities with the help of Physical Therapy.

 - Create a plan of care including activities the patients wants to restore

 - Treat and reassess

-Symptoms of bursitis are pain over the outside of the hip, being unable to lie on that side at night and limping when walking.
+Symptoms of bursitis are tenderness over the outside of the hip, being unable to lie on that side at night and limping when walking.
 There are many components of gait and lifestyle that can contribute to hip bursitis.
 An expert assessment by a Physical Therapist can often resolve this problem without the need for further intervention.
 In severe cases, a cortisone shot from your doctor may be required in addition to PT.

-When hip arthritis becomes too painful or too limiting, your Orthopedist will recommend a hip replacement.
+When hip arthritis becomes too uncomfortable or too limiting, your Orthopedist will recommend a hip replacement.
 Hip replacements are done in a hospital or surgical center and will be followed by some home health Physical Therapy.
 Once you are able to get around, you will be referred to Outpatient Physical Therapy to complete your rehabilitation.